 Our U.S.-based executive officers are eligible to participate in our 401(k) plan on the same terms as our other U.S.-based employees.
-Historically, in any plan year, we normally contributed to each participant a matching contribution equal to 50% on the first 6% of an employee's annual wages.
-However, due to economic conditions, the salaried match in our 401(k) plan was reduced to 20% on the first 6% of an employee's annual wages, effective January 1, 2009.
-Effective as of January 1, 2010, the salaried match in our 401(k) plan was increased to 100% on the first 5% of an employee's annual wages.
-All of our executive officers participated in our 401(k) plan during fiscal 2012 and received matching contributions in accordance with the foregoing methodology.
+The match in our 401(k) plan is 100% on the first 5% of an employee's annual wages.
+All of our executive officers participated in our 401(k) plan during fiscal 2013 and received matching contributions in accordance with the foregoing methodology.